ylipacbio/IsoSeq-3.0/README.md

 __HMMER__

 HMMER is used for searching sequence databases for homologs of protein sequences, and for making protein sequence alignments.
-It implements methods using probabilistic models called profile hidden Markov models (profile HMMs).
+It implements methods using probabilistic models called profile hidden Markov models (profile HMMs). (yli)

 __ICE__